-FALL MEETING: October 20, 2022, 9:00 a.m., at the OJD Enterprise Technology Services Division, Salem, Oregon.
-The committee will review existing and proposed Supplementary Local Rules (SLR) and may make recommendations to the Chief Justice on disapproval of SLR pursuant to UTCR 1.050.
-The committee will also consider proposals for changes to the UTCR to take effect August 1, 2023.
-This is the only meeting at which the committee intends to accept proposals for that cycle.
-Committee meeting dates for the following year will be scheduled at this meeting.
+The next meeting of the UTCR Committee is scheduled for October 20, 2022.
+The committee will review proposed changes to the UTCR and the Supplementary Local Rules.
+The committee will make recommendations to the Chief Justice on those proposals.
+This is the only meeting in the next UTCR cycle at which the committee intends to accept proposals for UTCR changes that would take effect August 1, 2023.
+Meeting dates for the following year will be scheduled at this meeting.

 III.
-SYNOPSIS OF FALL 2021 ACTIONS
+BRIEF DESCRIPTIONS OF SPRING 2022 ACTIONS